shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 # Invisible

 Creatures can’t see you unless they have the ability to see the Invisible (see the Unseen section for more information).

-# Paralyzed

-You are subjected to the following effects:

--   You’re Incapacitated.
--   You automatically fail Physical Saves (except against Poisons and Diseases).
--   Attacks against you have ADV.
--   Attacks made within 1 Space are considered Critical Hits.

 # Petrified